Peripheral Artery Bypass in Thailand Your guide to cost, top specialists & hospitals

 When Can You Return to Work and Exercise?

-Desk work at four to six weeks.
-Light walking starts in hospital and gradually increases.
-Driving resumes at six weeks.
-Heavy lifting and intense exercise should wait eight weeks.
-Long-term, regular walking is one of the best things you can do for graft health and peripheral circulation.
+Timelines vary with the bypass level.
+After an above-knee femoro-popliteal graft, desk work is realistic at four to six weeks and driving at around six weeks.
+After a below-knee or distal bypass (femoro-tibial, femoro-pedal), wound healing and walking rehabilitation are slower, so plan for the eight-week end of the range, and longer if you have foot wounds.
+Light walking starts in hospital and increases gradually for everyone.
+Heavy lifting and intense exercise should wait eight weeks.1 Long-term, regular walking is one of the best things you can do for graft health and peripheral circulation.

 When Will You See Final Results?